xaanit/Life/README.md

 }
 ```

-This will print out `Logging!` to the console, based on the file listed above.
+This will print out `Logging!` to the console (can you guess what else?), based on the file listed above.

 # Maven